 Stowable Cockpit Tables (Option)

-Your boat can be equipped with a tables for entertaining in the cockpit.
+Your boat can be equipped with two (2) tables for entertaining in the cockpit.
 The tables are removable and stowable.
-If equipped, the tables and pedestals are stowed in the underside of the mechanical hatch in the aft cockpit deck.
+If equipped, the table tops are stowed in the underside of the cockpit mechanical hatch along with the pedestals.